Doe et al. v. Trump Corp. et al.

 Doe et al. v.
-Trump Corporation et al. is an ongoing case commenced in the U.S. District Court for Southern District of New York in October 2018, in which four anonymous plaintiffs filed a lawsuit against the Trump Corporation, Donald Trump and three of his adult children — Donald Jr., Eric, and Ivanka — alleging racketeering and of fraudulently encouraging unsophisticated investors to give large amounts of money to organizations connected to the Trumps.
-It is alleged that the defendants promoted ACN in exchange for millions of dollars in secret payments from 2005 to 2015.
+Trump Corporation et al. is an ongoing case commenced in the U.S. District Court for Southern District of New York in October 2018, in which plaintiffs Lynn Chadwick, Markus Frazier, Catherine McKoy and Millard Williams filed a previously anonymous lawsuit against the Trump Corporation, Donald Trump and three of his adult children — Donald Jr., Eric, and Ivanka — alleging racketeering and of fraudulently encouraging unsophisticated investors to give large amounts of money to organizations connected to the Trumps.
+It is alleged that the defendants promoted the multi-level marketing company ACN Inc. in exchange for millions of dollars in secret payments from 2005 to 2015.
 The lawsuit says that Trump "told investors that he had 'experienced the opportunity' and 'done a lot of research,' and that his endorsement was 'not for any money.'"
 However, it subsequently emerged that Trump was a paid spokesman for at least one of the companies whose products and services he was promoting to investors.

 The Trumps have repeatedly sought to compel the case going to arbitration, which is held behind closed doors, based on contracts between ACN and each of the plaintiffs, which includes a clause mandating the resolution of all disputes via binding arbitration.
 However, the Trumps are not parties to the ACN contracts, nor is ACN a party to the lawsuit.
 The companies named in the lawsuit, but which are not parties, are: ACN, a seller of videophones; the Trump Network, a vitamin marketing company; and the Trump Institute, which ran real estate marketing seminars.
 Multiple judges in multiple courts have rejected the Trumps' motion for arbitration, saying it was unfair for the Trumps to demand arbitration.
-The plaintiffs’ lawyer has repeatedly argued that the case was not based on the ACN contract, but on the Trumps’ fraud.
-The Trumps' attempt to compel arbitration was again rejected on 28 July 2021, in a decision which also rejected ACN’s effort to use the arbitration clause to refuse to turn over documents to the plaintiffs.
+The plaintiffs' lawyer has repeatedly argued that the case was not based on the ACN contract, but on the Trumps' fraud.
+The Trumps' attempt to compel arbitration was again rejected on 28 July 2021, in a decision which also rejected ACN's effort to use the arbitration clause to refuse to turn over documents to the plaintiffs.

+The case was dismissed from federal court on January 12, 2024.